 - Location from LocationSmart is source-agnostic.
 That means if your customer is calling from a landline phone, a feature phone or a smart phone, their location can still be verified.

 - Using location instead of user input streamlines the process of getting the correct information the first time around.

 - In an industry where two-thirds of organizations view access to real-time or nearly real-time metrics as a very important capability, location is at the top of the class delivering real-time data back to the end user.

 - It adds value to the customer which multiple uses including finding a nearby store, obtaining roadside assistance, tracking a valuable package, checking traffic conditions and time tracking.

-If you're interested in learning how to use location to improve your contact center, please visit our efficiencies page.
+If you're interested in learning how to use location to improve your contact center, please visit our Solutions page.